luodonghua/dbbench/readme.md

 ### **dbbench**, database benchmarking tool for RDBMS

-**dbbench** is based on Spring JPA and supposes to be database agnostic benchmarking tool.
+**dbbench** is inspired by `pgbench`, written using Java and Spring JPA, serves the purpose as a database agnostic benchmarking tool.

 1. Clone the git repository